 You can group by multiple labels.
 When you have multiple grouping options, the aggregator is applied to the set of time series that have the same values for the selected labels.

 The resulting chart displays one time series for each combination of label values.
 The order in which you specify the labels doesn't matter.

 For example, the following screenshot illustrates grouping by

 As illustrated, if you group by both the labels, you get one time series for each pair of values.
 The fact that you get a time series for each combination of labels means that this technique can easily create more data than you can usefully put on a single chart.

-When you specify grouping or if you select an aggregator, the resulting time series only contains those labels that are mandatory, such as the project identifier, and the labels specified by the grouping.
+When you specify grouping or if you select an aggregator, the charted time series only contains required labels, such as the project identifier, and the labels specified by the grouping.

 To remove a group-by condition, you must:

 - Delete the group-by labels.

 Alignment is the process of converting the time series data received by Monitoring into a new time series which has data points at fixed intervals.
 The process of alignment consists of collecting all data points received in a fixed length of time, applying a function to combine those data points, and assigning a timestamp to the result.
 That function might compute the average of all samples or it might extract the maximum of all samples.